The 10 Best MP3 Tag Editors (Free and Paid Options)

 MP3Tag is one of the most popular free tag editors, and for good reason — it offers a simple, intuitive interface and a variety of editing options.
 One of the most helpful features is the batch editor, which enables you to change tags for multiple files at once; it comes in handy when you want to edit the metadata for an entire album or genre.

-Don’t let the name fool you; MP3Tag also supports file formats including WMA, iTunes MP4, APE, and ID3v1.
+Don’t let the name fool you; MP3Tag also supports file-formats including WMA, iTunes MP4, APE, and ID3v1.
 This MP3 tag editor software is available for Mac and Windows operating systems.

 2. MusicBrainz Picard (free)

-MusicBrainz Picard is an open-source MP3 tag editor that’s compatible with most popular music file formats, including WAV, FLAC, WMA, and M4A.
+MusicBrainz Picard is an open-source MP3 tag editor that’s compatible with most popular audio file formats, including WAV, FLAC, WMA, and M4A.
 It’s one of the most versatile options available, with versions for Windows, Mac, and OS X.

 The MusicBrainz Picard software is designed specifically for efficient batch tagging, though you can certainly use it to edit individual files.
 Once you’ve organized your music into groups based on the album or artist, the program offers several different tag-search options.
 Choose Lookup or Scan, and the software will use existing metadata or the file’s Universally Unique Identifier to search different databases.